weixiongdi/hello_world/README.md

 # hello_world
 just a start
 Hey
-  This is zhili, juust a machine learing beginner!
+  This is zhili, just a machine learing beginner!